Divorce Indiana Child Support

 Second Rule

-In any child support case, the Indiana Child Support Guidelines are applied to determine the amount of the child support to be awarded.
-The amount derived from these guidelines is regarded as the precise amount of child support.
+In any child subsidy case, the Indiana Child Support Guidelines are applied to determine the support amount to be awarded.
+The amount derived from these guidelines is regarded as the precise amount of child subsidy.
 However, the previous statement is considered as a rebuttable presumption.

 Third Rule